With the cost of fuel continuously rising, many visitors to our showroom ask us, “Are window shutters warmer than curtains?

-With that in mind, ensuring you have the warmest solutions possible is imperative in your home, not just for your own comfort but for the wellbeing of your wallet too because let’s face it, no one likes huge heating bills hitting them after a cold few months.
+With that in mind, ensuring you have the warmest solutions possible is imperative in your home, not just for your own comfort but for the wellbeing of your wallet too.
+Let’s face it, none of us like huge heating bills landing on our mats after a cold few months.

-When it comes to deciding between window shutters and curtains, it pays to consider every aspect, from insulation itself to flexibility, effectiveness and of course, blocking out the sun during the warmer months too.
+When it comes to deciding between window shutters and curtains, it pays to consider every aspect, from insulation to flexibility, effectiveness, and of course, blocking out the sun during the warmer months too.
 Let’s take a look at the pros and cons of both.

 Options such as plantation shutters offer homeowners complete flexibility as they help keep homes warmer in the winter and cooler in the summer.
-This is down to the structure of interior shutters that forms a barrier between the shutter and the glass, which stops the heat from escaping through the windows, acting rather like a barrier.
+This is down to the structure of interior shutters that forms a barrier between the shutter and the glass, which stops the heat from escaping through the windows.

-This helps stop the cold air outside from entering the home, much like in the summer months, preventing hotter air from entering the home too.
+This helps stop the cold air from outside entering the home.
+The same is true for the summer months, as interior shutters stop hotter air from entering the room too.

-This means they reflect the majority of the cold air outside before it reaches your interiors.
+This means they reflect the majority of the cold air from outside before it reaches your home’s interior.

-Curtains, while not made from as dense a material, can offer a great amount of flexibility in that they can offer you more or less insulation, depending on what you’re looking for.
+Curtains, while not made from as dense material as shutters, can offer a great amount of flexibility in that they come in a plethora of different materials, and are easier to install than shutters.

-While sheer and net materials won’t aid in insulating your home, a good black out curtain will contribute to heat loss to an extent.
+While sheer and net materials won’t aid at all in insulating a home, a quality heavy black-out curtain will contribute to heat loss to an extent.

-The only downside being that your home instantly becomes a lot darker – great for cosy nights, not so great for summer days.
+The only downside of this setup is that the room instantly becomes a lot darker.
+This might be great for cosy nights, not so desired on a summer day.

-Whether a curtain can help reduce heat loss in the home as much as wooden shutters can (up to 51% reduction) remain to be seen however.
+Whether a curtain can help reduce heat loss in the home as much as wooden shutters can (up to 51% reduction) remains to be seen however.